rareba/visualize-replacement/visualize-grafana/docs/echarts-chart-builder.md

 ## Overview

 This document describes the comprehensive ECharts-based chart builder that replaces the D3.js visualization system.
-The implementation follows Swiss Federal CI design guidelines and provides a professional, feature-rich data visualization platform.
+The implementation follows Swiss Federal CI design guidelines and provides a professional, feature-rich data visualization platform with support for multiple datasets.

 ## Architecture